do-community/do-ansible-inventory/README.md

 * `--group-by-tag` - create groups for each Droplet tag.
 Default behavior.
 * `--no-group-by-region` - Do not create groups for each DigitalOcean region.
 * `--no-group-by-tag` - Do not create groups for each Droplet tag.
-* `--out FILE` - write the inventory to the specified file
+* `--out FILE` - write the ansible inventory to this file - if unset, print to stdout
+* `--private-ips` - use private Droplet IPs instead of public IPs

 ## Example